majid23/LibreTranslate/README.md

 Using this library and LibreTranslate, you can easily make your project multilingual without manually translating it into different languages.
 Whether offline or online, the project becomes multilingual automatically.

+Thanks [LibreTranslate project](https://github.com/LibreTranslate/LibreTranslate) Free and Open Source Machine Translation API, entirely self-hosted.
+Unlike other APIs, it doesn't rely on proprietary providers such as Google or Azure to perform translations.
+Using Docker, you can host the service on your server or locally.

 ---

 ## 🔧 Features